+MacDonald14 observes that "the worship of Jehovah made no abiding impression on Orpah and Naomi clearly knew it, whereas Jehovah God was deliberately invoked by Ruth indicating her choice of the God of Israel".
 Ruth's vow not to leave Naomi was in itself a confession of her faith in the God of Israel.
 "Entreat me not to leave thee" means "do not insist that I return," thus Ruth promised Naomi that wherever she went and wherever she lodged she would also go and that "thy people shall be my people, and thy God my God."
 Thereby, Ruth clearly proclaimed her desire to become a follower of the Lord and of the people of Israel.
 Thus we see the genuine spiritual decision and the character of Ruth's determination to do that which was right and this correct decision would lead to untold blessing in the future!
 Finally, Naomi sensed Ruth's sincere determination to return with her to Bethlehem and gave up her attempt to dissuade her.
-We cannot help but consider that it was the influence of her mother-in-law that caused Ruth to willingly entrust herself to the God of Israel.
+We cannot help but consider that the influence of her mother-in-law had some part to play in Ruth's willingness to entrust herself to the God of Israel.

 And she said, I pray you, let me glean and gather after the reapers among the sheaves: so she came, and hath continued even from the morning until now, that she tarried a little in the house.